Getting Around Las Vegas

-To traverse the Strip or go downtown, board The Deuce bus.
+To traverse the Strip or go downtown, board the double-decker Deuce bus.
 It’s wheelchair accessible and has rates for those 60 and over.
 (You must get your reduced-fare transit ID card at the Bonneville Transit Center.)
-Take the free Downtown Loop bus that goes to the Mob Museum and outlet stores.
+The free Downtown Loop bus goes to the Fremont Street Experience, the Arts District, Symphony Park, Pawn Plaza and outlet stores.

-Taxis sit outside hotels, and those outfitted for wheelchairs can be ordered by phone.
-Ride-sharing vehicles now far outnumber cabs.
-It’s unusual to wait more than five minutes for Uber or Lyft in tourist areas.
-Ride-sharing typically costs half what a taxi would, sometimes less.
+Taxis sit outside hotels; those outfitted for wheelchairs can be ordered by phone.
+Ride-hailing vehicles now far outnumber cabs.
+It’s unusual to wait more than five minutes for an Uber or Lyft in tourist areas.
+They typically cost half what a taxi would, and sometimes even less.

 Vegas rolls out the welcome mat for those using walkers or wheelchairs.
 The most heavily traveled part of the four-mile Strip has wide sidewalks and elevators to pedestrian bridges that cross Las Vegas Boulevard.